rottytooth/Rivulet/syntax.md

     "name": "append",
     "note": "appends value to list"
 ```
-The List indicator turns an action that requires an individual cell as referrent (showing where a new value should be inserted), into one that considers the list as a whole (append).
+The List indicator, in this case, turns an action that requires an individual cell as referrent (showing where a new value should be inserted), into one that considers the list as a whole (append).

-The list indicator is at the back of the action strand.
-It ends with a horizontal movement `─` in either direction.

-While a list indicator disassociates from any individual cell in terms of reading, the order it is read is still read in order: left-to-right, then up-down.
+The list indicator does not change the strand's precedence.
+So it is read in the same order, from left-to-right, alongside ordinary ref and val strands.
+Which cell in the list it points to does not affect its reading.
+This sometimes gives flexibility in where it is drawn, but in many cases, including the example above, it is constrained both by the cell it refers to and when in the glyph it needs to be executed.

 ### List 2 List